AWS Shield

 • is available globally on all CloudFront, Global Accelerator, and Route 53 edge locations.

-• includes centralized protection management using Firewall Manager, that can automatically
+• includes centralized protection management using Firewall Manager (included at no extra cost with Shield Advanced subscription), that can automatically

 • configure policies covering multiple accounts and resources

-• audits accounts to find new or unprotected resources, and ensures that Shield Advanced and AWS WAF protections are universally applied.
+• audit accounts to find new or unprotected resources, and ensure that Shield Advanced and AWS WAF protections are universally applied.

 • provides complete visibility into DDoS attacks with near real-time notification through CloudWatch and detailed diagnostics on the AWS WAF and AWS Shield console or APIs.